The Wicked Witch of the West dispatches them to do her evil deeds.

 They provide him or her with “outs” or excuses and sweep things under the rug anyway.

 My ex-boyfriend’s friends would say things such as, “He’s just really passionate.
-You know how he is” after exploding at me.
+You know how he is,” after he would explode at me over something minor or verbally assault me.

 Or “He doesn’t like to be left out of things” when I’d start describing my nights out with friends and he would get a sour look on his face and walk out of the room and ignore me for the rest of the evening.